Among the questions we get asked the most now that we are back in Australia we have this one:

 AUTOMATIC OR MANUAL TRANSMISSION

 Here we go back to the new vs old matter.
-That is, despite being easier to drive a car with an automatic transmission, it is more subject to malfunction and more expensive to fix compared to a traditional manual gearbox.
+That is: despite being easier to drive a car with an automatic transmission, it is more subject to malfunction and more expensive to fix compared to a traditional manual gearbox.

-Don’t get too scared of a manual transmission if you have never had one, most of the times in Australia you’ll find yourself driving along very very long roads staying in 5th gear for hundreds of kilometers!
+Don’t get too scared of a manual transmission if you have never used one, most of the times in Australia you’ll find yourself driving along very very long roads staying in 5th gear for hundreds of kilometers!

 ELECTRICAL SYSTEM AND OUTSIDE OF THE VAN

 Remember to check that lights, windows, batteries, air conditioning and radio work correctly, and that all doors open flawlessly.

 Coming to the body of the van, rust is usually the most common issue for older vans.
 Make sure there isn’t too much of it and that it’s been treated with anti-rust product.

 Wheels are to be inspected too, tyres with reduced tread will soon have to be replaced (a new tyre costs about 100$, up to 300-400$ for 4).